 Cost of revenues consists mainly of costs associated with the maintenance of platform, which primarily include bandwidth and other infrastructure costs, labor cost and turnover tax levied on the revenues, part of which were allocated from SINA (see Note 1 Reorganization).
 The Group presents taxes assessed by a governmental authority that are both imposed on and concurrent with a specific revenue-producing transaction on a gross basis in the financial statements.
 In November 2011, the Ministry of Finance and the State Administration of Taxation promulgated the Pilot Program for Imposition of Value-Added Tax ("VAT") to Replace Business Tax ("Pilot Program").
 Pursuant to the Pilot Program, a VAT was initially imposed in Shanghai starting from January 1, 2012, to replace the business tax in the transport and shipping industry and some of the modern service industries.
 Effective September 1, 2012, the Pilot Program was expanded to eight other cities and provinces in China, including Beijing.
 Beginning from August 1, 2013, the Pilot Program was expanded to all regions in PRC.
 With the implementation of the Pilot Program, the Group is subject to 6.7% VAT and surcharges and 3% cultural business construction fees for certain parts of its advertising and marketing revenues.
 Prior to the Pilot Program, the Group was subject to 5.6% business tax and surcharges and 3% cultural business construction fees.
 The total amount of such taxes on its advertising and marketing revenues for the years ended December 31, 2012 and 2013 were \$4.9 million and \$12.5 million, respectively.
-For other revenues, the business tax and surcharges were 5.6% before the implementation of the Pilot Program has not had a significant impact on the Group's combined and consolidated statements of loss and comprehensive loss for the years ended December 31, 2012 and 2013.
+For other revenues, the business tax and surcharges were 5.6% before the implementation of the Pilot Program and became 6.7% after switching over to the VAT.
+The implementation of the Pilot Program has not had a significant impact on the Group's combined and consolidated statements of loss and comprehensive loss for the years ended December 31, 2012 and 2013.